 Tulips have had a fascinating history.
 Although closely associated with Holland, tulips were first cultivated in Turkey.
 The name tulip is believed to be derived from the Turkish word for turbans, "tulbend," because of their resemblance.
 They gained popularity in Europe in the 17th century, peaking in 1636-1637 with 'Tulipmania,' a period when the price of tulips bulbs was higher than the price of a house.
 Thankfully the price has adjusted, and we can all enjoy the bulbs now.

 - Leaves: The broad, strappy leaves have a waxy coating that gives them a blue-green color.
 There are usually 2-6 leaves per plant.

 - Flowers: Flowers are usually cup-shaped, with 3 petals and 3 sepals, although a few varieties are more star-shaped.
 They have been hybridized in just about every color but blue.
-The base of the flower is often a darker color.
+The base of the flower is often a darker color than the petals.
 Most tulips have 1 flower per stem, but there are some multi-flowered varieties.

 Tulips are reliably hardy in USDA Hardiness Zones 4 - 6.
 There are a few that can survive in Zones 7 and 8, but most need a cold winter, to bloom in successive years.
 Tulips can be temperamental about weather and water.
 Sometimes it's easier to grow them as annuals, planting a new batch every fall.
 It's a bit more work, but it will save you from seeing the unattractive fading foliage, and you won't be disappointed the following spring.